If you need to complete and sign an ID1 form, we can help you. We charge a fixed fee of £85 plus VAT.

 To get an ID1 form, you need to download the form from the gov.uk website.
 You need to fill in section A. Then, you need to make an appointment at an HM Land Registry office, or with a solicitor, notary, licenced conveyancer, barrister or chartered legal executive.
 At CWJ, our notaries provide this service.

-When you attend the appointment, you need to take the form, two recent passport-sized colour photographs and one of the following:
+When you attend the appointment, you need to take the form, one recent passport-sized colour photograph and one of the following:

 - Current valid passport